SD-github21/team-profile-generator/README.md

     node index.js

-(2) Users will then be welcomed to the application and then asked to complete a series of questions about themselves (team managers).
+(2) Users will then be welcomed to the application and then asked to complete a series of questions about their team members.
 A sample screen shot of the command-line application appears below: <br>

 ![alt text](images/screen_shot_application.png)